rabbitmq/rabbitmq-website/tutorials/amqp-concepts/index.md

 The same distinction is made for [messages at publishing time](/docs/publishers#message-properties).

-In environments and use cases where durability is important, applications must use durable queues *and* make sure that publish mark published messages as persisted.
+In environments and use cases where durability is important, applications must use durable queues *and* make sure that publishers mark published messages as persisted.

 This topic is covered in more detailed in the [Queues guide](/docs/queues#durability).